 - ATCUSA provides no start-up monies for new center development.
 Each ATC affiliate is responsible for raising its own operational budget from the local area or region.

 Two things are taken into consideration when looking at new center development:

 - How many ATC residential centers are already operating in the state as well as the location to where the inquirer resides.
 It is not always financially feasible to have a residential program in every city of a state or region.
-Therefore, if the inquirer resides in a state with several ATC residential centers operating and there is a desire and burden to develop an ATC ministry, he/she may be encouraged to prayerfully consider starting up a Lifeline Connections ministry in their area (more on this below).
+Therefore, if the inquirer resides in a state with several ATC residential centers operating and there is a desire and burden to develop an ATC ministry, he/she may be encouraged to prayerfully consider starting up a non-residential ministry in their area (more on this below).

 - The second consideration is the qualifications of the person applying to start a new ATC program and the feasibility of their business plan.
 The process for starting a new ATC ministry begins with the person who will be starting up the ministry and serving as the Executive Director to apply to determine if he or she meets the necessary qualifications.
 The qualifications for the new director include, but are not limited to, the following: